hackingScienceBridgeAcademy/bridge-academy/docs/pong_project.md

 functions to draw the players and the ball on the screen.
 Check the *Function reference* document to see how you use these functions.

 The position of the ball is given by *pong.ballX* and *pong.ballY*.
-The color of the ball is in *pong.ballColor*.
+The colour of the ball is in *pong.ballColour*.
 Since the ball is only one pixel, you should *sense.set_pixel*.

 Similarly, you should use the *drawVerticalLine* function to draw the player1 and player2 paddles.
 Player1 should be on the left side of the screen, so its x-coordinate should be